codiga/doc.codiga.io/docs/troubleshooting/too-many-lines-of-code.md

 ---
 id: too-many-lines-of-code
-title: Too many lines of code
+title: Codiga Troubleshooting - Too many lines of code
 description: Troubleshoot analysis issues on Codiga for GitHub, GitLab and Bitbucket and spot any security or vulnerability issue.
 Support for 12+ languages, start for free today.
 keywords:
   - cyclomatic complexity